 - Review the contents of your

 res/raw/directory for raw asset files and static files that you need to update or remove prior to release.

-Review and update your manifest settings
+Review and update your manifest and Gradle build settings

 You should specify only those permissions that are relevant and required for your application.

 You must specify values for these attributes, which are located in the <application> element.